 From the physical/infrastructure point of view, a Kubernetes cluster is made up of a set of nodes overseen by a master.
 The master’s tasks include orchestrating containers across nodes, keeping track of state and exposing cluster control through a REST API and a UI.

 On the other hand, from the logical/application point of view, Kubernetes clusters are arranged in the hierarchical fashion shown in this picture:

-- All containers run inside pods.
-A pod can host a single container, or multiple cooperating containers; in the latter case, the containers in the pod are guaranteed to be co-located on the same machine and can share resources.
+pods.
+A pod is a set of containers that live together.
+They are always co-located and co-scheduled, and run in a shared context with shared storage.
+The containers in the pod are guaranteed to be co-located on the same machine and can share resources.

-- Pods typically sit behind services, which take care of balancing the traffic, and also expose the set of pods as a single discoverable IP address/port.
+Pods typically sit behind services, which take care of balancing the traffic, and also expose the set of pods as a single discoverable IP address/port.

 - Namespaces are virtual clusters that can include one or more services.

 - ** Metadata ** allows the use of labels and tags to mark containers based on their deployment characteristics.So just to be clear, multiple services and even multiple namespaces can be scattered across the same physical infrastructure.
 Each of those services are made up of pods, which in turn can consist of any number of containers.
 This can lead to some pretty impressive complexity in terms of monitoring even a modest Kubernetes deployment.